-It is believed that the city of Jerusalem dates back to 2300BC when it was inhabited (under another name) by the Amorites and then the Hittites.
-It was then abandoned but is later referred to as Salem in the time of the King and Priest Melchizadek in Gen. 26, a contemporary of the patriarch Abraham.
+It is believed that the city of Jerusalem dates back to 2300 BC when it was inhabited (under another name) by the Amorites and then the Hittites.
+It was then abandoned but is later referred to as Salem in the time of the King and Priest Melchizedek (a contemporary of the patriarch Abraham), in Genesis 26.

-After the defeat of King Adoni-Zedec Jerusalem reverted back to its previous name of Jebus (meaning “trodden down”) and remained in the hands of the Jebusites for 400 years until the time of King David.
+After the defeat of King Adonizedek, Jerusalem reverted back to its previous name of Jebus (meaning “trodden down”) and remained in the hands of the Jebusites for 400 years until the time of King David.

-Following the dividing of the kingdom in the time of Rehoboam, Solomon’s son, ten tribes constituted the kingdom of Israel to the north and two tribes, Judah and Benjamin, formed the nation of Judah in the south.
+Following the dividing of the kingdom in the time of Rehoboam, Solomon’s son, ten tribes constituted the kingdom of Israel to the north and two tribes, Judah and Benjamin, formed the kingdom of Judah in the south.
 Jerusalem continued to play an important role as Judah’s seat of worship and capital.

 Various kings, some righteous and many evil, sat upon the throne of Judah for some 340 years until the reign of King Zedekiah.
 During his reign, the Babylonians successfully attacked the city and took almost all the Jews of the land into captivity to Babylon where they remained for some 70 years.
 The city lay in ruins for that 70 year period.
 However, under the leadership of Ezra and Nehemiah, during the reign of King Cyrus of Persia, the people returned and rebuilt the city and temple.

 Illustration by Romeyn de Hooghe (Map of Jersualem 1660-1700), Public Domain via wikimedia commons.